roblox-linux-wrapper/roblox-linux-wrapper/README.md

 ### .rpm (Fedora/SUSE)
 `.rpm` packages will be available shortly.

-### Installation via Git
+### source (via `git clone`)

-To install Roblox on your Linux computer, run the following commands in a terminal:
+To install Roblox on your Linux computer from source, run the following commands in a terminal:
 ```
 git clone https://github.com/alfonsojon/roblox-linux-wrapper.git
 cd roblox-linux-wrapper